fedi-e2ee/public-key-directory-specification/Specification.md

     public key for this Actor with a matching `key-id`, return an error status.
 8. If a `key-id` was not provided, perform step 8 for each valid and trusted public key for this Actor (Operator) until one succeeds.
 If none of them do, return an error status.
+9. Check that the domain of `operator` and `actor` match.
+If they do not, abort.
-9. Validate the message signature for the given public key.
+10. Validate the message signature for the given public key.
-10. If the signature is valid in step 9, process the message.
+11. If the signature is valid in step 10, process the message.

+Note: Processing the message **SHOULD** also require a valid one-time password (OTP).
+See more [below](#totp).

 ### Fireproof